No stamp duty payable on electric vehicle purchases

 Stamp duty is ordinarily payable on the registration of a vehicle if the vehicle has not previously been registered, or a previously registered vehicle is being registered to a different person.
 This dutiable event must be on or after 1 September 2021 to be eligible for a stamp duty exemption.

-If you have purchased an eligible vehicle and registered the vehicle on or after 1 September 2021, you will be eligible for a stamp duty exemption.
-Stamp duty will continue to be payable in relation to vehicle registrations prior to 1 September 2021 and for registrations of non-exempt vehicles.
+If you have purchased an eligible vehicle and registered the vehicle on or after 1 September 2021, you are eligible for a stamp duty exemption.
+Stamp duty continues to be payable in relation to vehicle registrations prior to 1 September 2021 and for registrations of non-exempt vehicles.

 There is no restriction on when a vehicle was purchased to be eligible for a stamp duty exemption.
-Eligible vehicles purchased before 1 September 2021 and registered on or after 1 September 2021 will be exempt from stamp duty for that registration.
+Eligible vehicles purchased before 1 September 2021 and registered on or after 1 September 2021 are exempt from stamp duty for that registration.

-You will still be required to pay stamp duty when registering an eligible vehicle after 1 September 2021.
+You will still be required to pay stamp duty when registering an eligible vehicle between 1 September 2021 and 14 August 2022.
 A stamp duty refund can then be claimed through an application portal.

 Evidence required during the application process includes:

-- NSW Driver Licence (which matches the registration details)
+- Current and valid NSW Driver Licence (which matches the registration details)

 - Certificate of Registration (which shows a registration number, registration history, registered owner, vehicle use, Vehicle Identification Number – VIN, a duty paid amount)